-- 1. How often will student/ supervisor meet to discuss thesis progress? - 2.
-When will these meetings occur? - 3.
+- 2. When will these meetings occur? - 3.
 What date is outline and bibliography due?
 Are there any particular requirements/ expectations for the outline and bibliography? - 4.
 What piece of the thesis is due by the due date in fall semester (i.e. first chapter; summaries of multiple chapters; evidence of research progress)? - 5.
 How much progress on the thesis is required to approve student's work for continuation in spring semester?